lifebit-ai/cloudos-cli/README.md

 You can get a summary of your last 30 submitted jobs in two different formats:

-- CSV: this is a table with a minimum predefined set of columns by default, or all the available columns using the `--full-data` parameter.
+- CSV: this is a table with a minimum predefined set of columns by default, or all the available columns using the `--all-fields` argument.
 - JSON: all the available information from your jobs, in JSON format.

 To get a list with your last 30 submitted jobs to a given workspace, in CSV format, use